Mickie Knuckles: Independent circuit, Return to IWA-MS, Hiatus, Return and Aunt Mickie (2012–2015, 2017–present)

-In 2024, Knuckles won a Major tournament.
-Claiming Combat Zone Wrestling's Tournament of Death 21 crown after losing in the Finals the previous Two years at Tournament of Death 19 & 20.
+In 2024, Knuckles won a her first major deathmatch tournament claiming Combat Zone Wrestling's Tournament of Death 21 crown after losing in the finals the previous two years.
+She returned to defend the championship the following year at Tournament of Death 22, losing a Three-way 300 Light Tubes Tokyo Tower Deathmatch to Shlak.

+In August 2026, Knuckles was hospitalized after suffering severe burns when she was thrown into a box that was lit on fire during a show for P.O.R.
+Wrestling.

 H2O Tremont's Death Match Tournament (2021, 2023)

-Participated in this hardcore tournament, known for its extreme matches.
-Competed again in this tournament on October 29, 2023, highlighting her ongoing involvement in hardcore wrestling.
+In 2021, Knuckles participated in this hardcore tournament, known for its extreme matches.
+She competed again in this tournament on October 29, 2023, highlighting her ongoing involvement in hardcore wrestling.

 BJW Big Japan Pro Wrestling (2024–present)

 In December 2024, Knuckles competed in the Land of the Rising Sun for BJW at the BJW King Of Deathmatch World GP Tournament.
 She was defeated in the Second round by Daiju Wakamatsu in a Fluorescent Lighttubes Twin Tower Death Match.
 Having Made a strong impression on the Japanese crowd, She wrestled a few more matches on the Tour and is slated to return to Japan in 2025.

-Juggalo Championship Wrestling Big (2024–2025)
+Juggalo Championship Wrestling (2024–2025)

-In October 2024, Knuckles debuted in Juggalo Championship Wrestling, tagging with Super Beast and losing to Dani Mo and Facade.
+In October 2024, Knuckles returned to Juggalo Championship Wrestling, tagging with Super Beast and losing to Dani Mo and Facade.
 Knuckles continued to wrestle on the Tour of Terror, primarily in singles matches, throughout late 2024 and early 2025.